TC-Hewitt/Axminster7A/README.md

 4. Get bscore/kb for filtered hits and reorder by query gene position along RefSeq v1.0 chr7A using hspnormalize.py

 python hspnormalize.py -i 7A-genes_vs_Ax7A-contigs.filtered.txt -o 7A-genes_vs_Ax7A-contigs_scored.ordered.txt
->coordinate information from fasta headers of query sequences in 1st column of BLAST table is used for ordering
->the tabulated output has the following fields: query gene start, query alignment start, bit score, bit score/kb, subject seq ID
+>coordinate information from fasta headers of query sequences in 1st column of BLAST table is used for ordering, and the tabulated output has the following fields: query gene start, query alignment start, bit score, bit score/kb, subject seq ID

 5. columns 1 (x-axis) and 4 (y-axis) can be plotted to see change in BLAST strength along the reference chromosome